 The Companions of The Way live out a more mendicant form of monastic vows in that we are not restricted to living cloistered in a monastery (though we are open to discerning the founding of monasteries).
-However, the mission of the Companions has a more parochial and clericus (local grouping of parishes) focus, not just to serving the diocese in which we reside.
+However, the mission of the Companions has a more local church and clericus (local grouping of parish churches) focus, not just to serving the diocese in which we reside.
 Transformation in the Church will be more potent if hearts and minds are touched on the interpersonal and local level.
 For instance, reading a book or even hearing a sermon about the Holy Scriptures does not have the same interpersonal draw as being invited by a fellow Christian to study the Bible with them.
-Therefore, our vows are made with the local parish church in view, and our missional goal extends beyond our Anglican tradition to include other Christian traditions.
+Therefore, our vows are made with the local church in view, and our missional goal extends beyond our Anglican tradition to include other Christian traditions.

 Our community’s motto is discipuli facientes discipuli, or “disciples making disciples.”
 Therefore, our community’s charism is centered around discipleship.
 We have a three-fold mission to (1) grow mature disciples of Jesus Christ in our Companions, (2) to model that growth for fellow Christians, and (3) to love and support our fellow Christians in their own growth in discipleship.
 Our vows reflect this central mission.

 A famous quote attributed to St. Augustine (but really a 17th century expression) is “In necessariis unitas, in dubiis libertas, in omnibus caritas.”
 This means in essentials unity, in non-essentials liberty, and in all things charity or love.
 There are many things that divide Christians in the Anglican tradition, but love must be at the heart of Christian discipleship.
-Jesus summarizes all of the commandments to the love of God and love of neighbor as ourselves (Mark 12:30-31).
+Jesus summarizes all of the commandments to love God and to love our neighbors as ourselves (Mark 12:30-31).

 For the Companions, love for Christ must include a love for His truth and teachings.
 Only those who abide in Jesus’ teaching are truly His disciples (John 8:31), and disciples are to be taught to obey all of his commandments (Matt.
 28:19–20).
 What does love look like in the context of Christian discipleship?
 The first letter of John gives us a picture: “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters.
 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 Dear children, let us not love with words or speech but with actions and in truth” (1 John 3: 16-18).
 Living a life of disciples making disciples is grounded in love, and this means loving brothers and sisters in Christ in both action and truth.